RobinSutter/Business_Analytics_Wildfire/README.md

 This project develops advanced machine learning models to predict wildfire size using historical fire data and environmental variables.
 Through systematic feature engineering, model optimization, and a dual-model architecture combining regression and classification, we achieve robust predictions that support emergency response decision-making.
 The work represents a significant advancement in wildfire risk assessment, moving from simple occurrence prediction to actionable size and risk categorization.

+For detailed business case discussion, value proposition, and comprehensive project overview, see [About This Project](ABOUT_THIS_PROJECT.md).

 **Key Achievements:**
 - Trained ensemble models on 1.88 million historical wildfire records
 - Achieved substantial improvements in predictive performance through systematic optimization